redhat-plumbers-in-action/devel-freezer/README.md

 <!-- -->

-Devel Freezer is a GitHub Action that can automatically notify contributors of your opensource project about state of development.
-When project is in development freeze or when development freeze has ended.
+Devel Freezer is a GitHub Action that can automatically notify contributors of your open-source project about the state of development.
+When the project is in development freeze or when the development freeze has ended.

 ## How does it work